List homomorphism problems for signed trees: General trees

 \subsection{Assuming no red loops}

 In this subsection, we assume that $\widehat{H}$ has no red loops.
 It follows from the previous section, that if such $\widehat{H}$ is not good, then $\textsc{List-S-Hom}(\widehat{H})$ is NP-complete.
-In the next subsection, we prove this is true for signed trees with red loops as well.
-In this subsection, we analyse the structure of good signed trees without red loops.
+In particular, $\widehat{H}$ is colour-connected, since (as observed before), \cite{krokhin} implies that the problem is NP-complete if the vertices with loops of any colour are disconnected, and the family e) in $\cal J$ implies that the problem is NP-complete if the subgraph spanned by non-loop edges that are bicoloured is not connected.
+Also recall that all unicoloured non-loop edges are assumed to be blue, and thus all non-loop edges that are at least red are in fact bicoloured.
+In the next subsection, we prove this fact (that signed trees that are not good have NP-complete problems) is true if we allow red loops as well.